-Mobile devices can have both a voice and data communications component.
-In such cases, personnel should know the sensitivity or classification of voice and data that mobile devices have been approved to process, store and communicate.
+As mobile devices often have voice and data communication capabilities, personnel should be made aware of the sensitivity or classification of voice and data that mobile devices have been approved to process, store and communicate.
 In addition, personnel should be made aware of common security practices for mobile device usage.

-Control: ISM-1083; Revision: 2; Updated: Sep-18; Applicability: All; Essential Eight: N/A Personnel are advised of the sensitivity or classification permitted for voice and data communications when using mobile devices.
+Control: ISM-1083; Revision: 2; Updated: Sep-18; Applicability: All; Essential Eight: N/A

+Personnel are advised of the sensitivity or classification permitted for voice and data communications when using mobile devices.